PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 ### MPC_COL_PREV_ANG Angle Tuning {#angle_tuning}

-Collision prevention calculates the allowed vehicle speed using a subset of the range scan provided by all sensors.
-The size of the this subset (centered around the commanded direction) can be tuned using the parameter [MPC_COL_PREV_ANG](../advanced_config/parameter_reference.md#MPC_COL_PREV_ANG).

-The angle affects both what objects will be detected in the direction that the vehicle is commanded to move, and also the angle at which it can withdraw from an obstacle after stopping.
+The data from all sensors is fused into a range scan (a 360 degree map of the sensor data/state from around the vehicle), which is then input to the collision prevention algorithm.

+The collision prevention algorithm only uses part of the range scan data in the calculation of the velocity limit (which we refer to as the *considered sensor data*).
+This comprises the sensor data from the range scan that is within two [MPC_COL_PREV_ANG](../advanced_config/parameter_reference.md#MPC_COL_PREV_ANG) degree arcs centered around the commanded direction.

+Provided none of the *considered sensor data* includes data below the minimum allowed distance, the executed speed depends on the geometry, considered data, and actual sensor values.
+The vehicle will not move if **any** *considered sensor data* is below the minimum allowed separation.

+> **Tip** Generally 45 degrees is a good compromise value.
-Using a larger angle includes more sensor data and reduces the chance of clipping obstacles.
+  Using a larger angle reduces the chance of clipping obstacles, but can make it feel like the vehicle is "always getting "stuck" (as you're more likely to detect an obstacle within the minimum distance).
-However a larger angle also increases the angle at which you will detect objects when you are moving away or alongside them - e.g. it is harder to travel along the obstacle surface without getting "stuck".
-Generally 45 degrees is a good compromise value.

 The diagrams below are used to illustrate how the setting works, where:
-- The minimum distance `MPC_COL_PREV_D = 4m`, and the sensor range is 12m.
+- The minimum distance (separation) `MPC_COL_PREV_D = 4m`, and the sensor range is 12m.
 - The pink line shows where the user is trying to move the vehicle (this is the same for both diagrams).
 - The blue line shows the angle where received sensor data *can be used* (and what will be discarded).
   - This is equal to double `MPC_COL_PREV_ANG` degrees centred on the commanded setpoint.